TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/props-config.md

 ```

-In the beginning, in the `globalConfig`, we have overwritten default settings:
+At the beginning, in the `globalConfig`, we have overwritten default settings:
 - titleSize
 - titleColor
 - descriptionSize